 7. Attend a mums meet up group

 Get out of the house and go to a mums meet up group.
 Mums & Bubs organise monthly meetup sessions for mums to connect and make new friends.
 Invitations are open to all mums and mums-to-be as well as dads and other caregivers to young children.
 The group’s mantra is ‘We Pay It Forward’ as they donate to local charities and organisations each month.
-They will soon have three chapters around the Newcastle & Hunter area.
-Mum & Bubs Maitland organises monthly picnics in Maitland Park.
-Visit their Facebook group for more information.
-The Mums & Bubs Pokolbin launches on Thursday 18 October and Mums & Bubs Newcastle launches on Wednesday 31 October.
+They will soon have three chapters around the Newcastle & Hunter area: Mum & Bubs Maitland organises monthly picnics in Maitland Park.
+Visit their Facebook group.
+There’s also Mums & Bubs Pokolbin and Mums & Bubs Newcastle

 The Australian Breastfeeding Association also has regular meetings and covers include topics relating to breastfeeding and general parenting as well as social get-togethers.
 Their meetings are very casual and relaxed and allow mums the opportunity to share their experiences, suggestions, ideas and what’s worked for them.
 Everyone is welcome to come along regardless of how you feed your baby.
 They welcome women who are pregnant, have a new baby and toddlers.
 There’s a few chapters around the region including the Newcastle ABA chapter, Lake Macquarie ABA chapter, Lower Hunter ABA chapter and Upper Hunter ABA chapter.